 General Fund - The General Fund is used to account for all financial resources of the Authority except those required to be accounted for in another fund.
-The general fund balance is available to the Authority for any purpose provided it is expended or transferred according to the By-Laws of the Authority.
+The general fund balance is available to the Authority for any purpose provided it is expended or transferred according to the By-Laws of the Authority, and state statute.